 Vines growing in cool climates usually produce wines with less alcohol content and more acid than in a warm climate.
 A cold winter is required in the resting phase of the vine to enable this one to regenerate the life force hibernation, as well as disease-causing microorganisms and kill pests.
 The required rainfall amounts are of different conditions like Water storage capacity and water discharge dependent.
 This in turn is related to the soil conditions.
 Grapevines are less fruitful soil types instructed instructed as annual crops.
 It is not uncommon for vineyards with very poor soils to grow quality wines.
 Sufficient supply of nutrients is very important though.
 Height humidity especially in conjunction with high temperatures can fungal diseases favor.
 The minimum climatic requirements:

 However, these criteria alone are not enough to determine the viability of a site beyond doubt.
 There are locations that are unsuitable for winegrowing despite meeting many conditions.
-A large part of the most important wine-growing areas lies at an altitude between 300 and 600 meters.
+Most of the most important wine-growing areas are located at an altitude between 300 and 600 meters.
 However, there are also viticulture at high altitudes that highest vineyards are even over 3,000 meters.
 The conditions for quality winegrowing exist especially in the vines belts designated geographical areas from 40th to 50th degree of the northern and from 30th to 40th degree of the southern hemisphere.
 Here are more than 95% of the vineyards.
 The proximity big waters works especially well danger of frost moderating.
 Especially in Europe, many important wine-growing regions are located on rivers, lakes and seas with ideal conditions through the formation of valley slopes.

 Depending on the climatic conditions, the EU countries will be located in growing zones divided.
 The term coined in France terroir describes the influence of ancestry The climate and soil interact with the cultivated grape varieties and the local winemaking culture, all of which have an effect on the specific and unmistakable characteristics of the wine grown there.
 A table of around 100 wine producing countries with vineyards and annual amounts is under Wine production volumes contain.
 The climate Change In fact, in the next few years / decades, it will bring about significant changes in viticulture.
 As a consolation: not all will be at a disadvantage - and there are countries that even benefit from it.
 From the mid-1990s onwards, this concept (also) is the term of Cool Climate Winegrowing which is to be understood as the planting of vines in higher areas with continental climatic conditions.